Maliyat-Lumya/Maliyat-Lumya/README.md

 </p>

 <h2>✨ About Me</h2>
-<p>I am a passionate front-end developer excited about creating outstanding and use-friendly website that leave a lasting impression.
+<p>I am a passionate front-end developer excited about creating outstanding and user-friendly website that leave a lasting impression.
 I'm constantly expanding my skill set and exploring new technologies to stay ahead in the dynamic world of front-end development.</p>

 <h2>🔧 Skills & Expertise</h2>